 - The Ayakashi Sisters were The Psycho Rangers of the R Season, and to remark on such a role they were always taunting each other about not looking young (the eldest sister, Petz, was the most usual butt of jokes) and applying make-up to their pretty faces when off-duty.
 They're actually more heroic than the standard and ultimately have Heel Face Turns, becoming the owners of a small make-up store in the process.

 - To a smaller degree, also Green Esmeraude.

-- In a Snow White anime adaptation, the Queen wants to steal Snow White's body instead of eating her heart.
+- In The Legend Of Snow White, the Queen wants to steal Snow White's body instead of eating her heart.
 And it's revealed that she's not actually the Queen, but stole her body instead when she was a child.
 She (or even 'it') may have spent generations Body Surfing from beauty queen to beauty queen...